dzeke/ColoradoRiverCoding/ModelMusings/ModelGuidance-CombinedLakePowellLakeMead.md

 Both impacts will depend on how combined storage is split between Lake Powell and Lake Mead (see next section).

-# Summary of Player Actions
+# Step 6.
+Summary of Player Actions

 Shows player actions grouped by Purchases and Sales, Account Withdraws, and Account end-of-year balances.
 These groupings can help see whether sales balanced purchases and also overall water consumption for the year.

-## Combined Storage – End of Year
+## 6A.
+Combined Storage – End of Year

 The combined storage – end of the year is the combined storage in Lake Powell and Lake Mead at the end of the year after all account withdraws and consumptive use.
 This volume is the sum of the end-of-year- balances in all accounts.

-# Assign Combined Storage to Powell and Mead
+# Step 7.
+Assign Combined Storage to Powell and Mead

 Assign the end-of-year combined storage to Lake Powell and Lake Mead.
 Enter as percent where 50% splits the combined storage equally between the two reservoirs